Installation Guide

 • Precision moulded housing fits flush against both glass surfaces with no gaps

-While no pet door matches the insulation of an uncut panel, Pet-Tek's glass fitting models are among the most thermally efficient available — and significantly better than cheaper alternatives with loose-fitting flaps and no weather sealing.
+While no pet door matches the insulation of an uncut panel, Pet-Tek's glass fitting models are among the most thermally efficient available.
 See our full guide on keeping your home warm with a pet door.

 Where Should the Cat Flap Be Positioned?

 Always measure your cat's shoulder height before confirming the installation position with your glazier.
 Not sure what size opening your cat needs?
-Use our interactive size guide to find the right model for your cat's measurements.
+Use our interactive size guide to find the right model for your cat's measurements, or read our full pet measuring guide.

 Need help working out the right size for your cat?
 Our size calculator takes your cat's weight and recommends the exact right Catwalk® model.
 Find My Pet Door →